 Workplace learning provides opportunities for students to develop skills in the workplace and obtain credit towards the WACE.
 Workplace Learning is a SCSA Endorsed Program.
-Students do not receive grades but successful completion will receive two units equivalence.
+Students do not receive grades but successful completion of 110 hours in the workplace will result in two units towards the WACE.
 Workplace Learning enables students to develop and be assessed on, generic industry based skills whilst in the work place.
 Successful completion of the hours, a Log book and a Skills Journal counts towards the WACE.

 The Workplace Learning endorsed program provides an opportunity for a student to demonstrate and develop increasing competence in, the core skills for work, often referred to as generic, transferable or employability skills.
 A student learns to apply and adapt the workplace skills that are necessary to understand and carry out different types of work.
 Developing competence in workplace skills assists an individual to gain employment and in the longer term, to progress within the organisation or industry area in which they are employed.

 The Workplace Learning endorsed program enables a student undertaking a Vocational Education and Training (VET) qualification to collect evidence of the attainment of units of competency relevant to their qualification.